 Between the Bridges Oktoberfest

 Located right next to the London Eye, Between The Bridges is a popular riverside venue in the city to grab a beer and catch live music.
-In 2022, they will again be hosting one of their popular Oktoberfest parties; they’ll have the event September 23rd to 24th and September 30th to October 1st.
+In 2023, they will again be hosting one of their popular Oktoberfest parties; they’ll have the event September 22nd to 23rd and September 20th to 30th.

 There will be local bands playing, stalls selling Teutonic food, a brass band, massive singalongs, and, of course, plenty of beer.
-Tickets start at about £16 per person and include a two-pint stein of beer.
+Tickets start at £15.68 per person and include a two-pint stein of beer.

 Bierschenke is one of London’s authentic Muni beer halls and has been throwing authentic Oktoberfest parties for over 12 years.

 Their Oktoberfest starts on September 20th with the traditional Fassanstich ceremony and ends on November 4th.
 They serve an excellent selection of German beers and traditional German food.
 Be prepared to show your dance moves.
 There’s background Oompah music and it is not uncommon to see attendants dancing.
 Best of all, entry is free!